keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 {:toc}

 Some UI elements are using [sync actions](https://developers.keboola.com/extend/common-interface/actions/) to get some values dynamically from the component code.
-This section provides list of the elements currently supported.
+This section provides a list of the elements currently supported.

 Each element specifies `action` attribute which relates to the name of the sync action registered in the Developer Portal.

-**NOTE** Support for these elements is also abstracted in the official [Python Component library](https://github.com/keboola/python-component#framework-support)
+*Note: Support for these elements is also abstracted in the official [Python Component library](https://github.com/keboola/python-component#framework-support).*

-### Dynamically loaded drop downs
+### Dynamically Loaded Dropdowns

-Drop down lists (values and labels) can be loaded by component sync action.
+Drop-down lists (values and labels) can be loaded by the component sync action.

-The sync action code has to return following stdout:
+The sync action code has to return the following stdout:

 ```
 [